-Walter Wallace Jr.’s family calls for justice as Philadelphia shooting reignites tensions between police, residents
+Walter Wallace Jr.’s family calls for justice but does not demand murder charges in shooting by Philadelphia police

-Shaka Johnson, the family’s attorney, said that he had watched body camera footage from the shooting earlier Thursday.
+Shaka Johnson, the family’s attorney, said that earlier Thursday he had watched body-camera footage from the shooting.
 Police arrived at the scene Monday after Wallace’s family members called for help multiple times amid what Johnson described as chaos and medical concerns in the Philadelphia home.

 “There was a person in obvious mental health crisis,” Johnson said, adding that Wallace’s family had “asked for the whole buffet of services from 911,” including police officers, but said those who showed up were not prepared for what they found.